actionquake/aq2-tng/Espionage.md

     * `leader_name` - The name of that team's leader
     * `leader_skin` - The skin that the leader will use
     * The keys and values here are case-sensitive, but the `name` and `leader_name` can have uppercase, spaces and _some_ special characters.
+* Tips:
+  * When creating spawn points, the `z` value should be at least 10 units higher than what viewpos returns, to avoid potentially getting stuck in the floor.
+This means if your `viewpos` value is `24` then it should be `34` in the file.
+For negative values (`-24`), you must add 10, so it's not `-34`, it's `-14`.
+  * Double check your scenario file before committing it in case your spawn points don't work (stuck in a tree/wall, accidentially set a negative value instead of a positive, etc)
+  * Reference skins that are in the AQtion distrib, so players don't see the default `male/resdog` skin if they don't have it.
+If you want to suggest a new skin to use in your killer scenario, contact the AQ2World team in Discord.
+  * Err on the side of shorter respawn times rather than longer ones -- it's more fun to play than to watch.
+Some playtesting to get the perfect timings down may be needed, especially on maps where it's easy to defend a capture point, perhaps Team 2's respawn timer is a tad longer than Team 1's, for example.

 Save your map-specific file with the name of the map to `action/tng/mapname.esp`.
 If you formatted it correctly, it should load those values in the next time the map is loaded.

 If something is malformatted or wrong, the game will do its best to handle it gracefully.
 If it is having a problem finding values or other things are wrong with the file, it should ignore the file entirely and load `default.esp` values instead.
 If this file is missing or also malformatted, there are some safe defaults that the gamelib has hard-coded that will work for any map, as it does not use custom spawn points.

 ---
-## Soon to come:
-### Escort the VIP

-* **esp_etv_halftime** [0/1] - Sets halftime rule of swapping teams in an ETV scenario after half of the timelimit has passed
-* **esp_showtarget** [0/1] - GHUD setting, enabling this will show a marker over your escort target, where the leader needs to reach to win the round
-    * 0 disables the indicator pointing at your escort target location
-    * 1 enables the indicator to assist your team in escorting your leader

 ### Some little-known features in Espionage mode
 * In ETE mode, it would calculate pings and average across both teams.
 This calculcation would be used to determine if the words "FAIR" or "NOT FAIR" would appear on the scoreboard.
 * You could ignore a player, which is something we only recently added to TNG thanks to ReKTeK!
 * Enhanced stealth slippers that stopped limping and increased the height that fall damage would occur.
 These are now also in TNG but slightly modified in that you take 50% damage from falling rather than the increased height.
+Imagine all of the cool jumps you can do now with little damage!